Conformal Lie 2-algebras and conformal omni-Lie algebras

 where $P$ and $Q$ are given by

-If we drop the skew-symmetry, we obtain the concept of conformal Leibinz 2-algebra. \begin{Definition} A {\bf conformal Leibinz 2-algebra} consists of a conformal 2-vector space $\calL$ equipped with a bilinear functor $[\cdot\ulam \cdot]\maps \calL \times \calL\rightarrow \calL[\lambda]$ and a trilinear natural isomorphism
+If we drop the skew-symmetry, we obtain the concept of conformal Leibinz 2-algebras. \begin{Definition} A {\bf conformal Leibinz 2-algebra} consists of a conformal 2-vector space $\calL$ equipped with a conformal sesquilinear functor $[\cdot\ulam \cdot]\maps \calL \times \calL\rightarrow \calL[\lambda]$ and a conformal sesquilinear natural isomorphism

 such that the above \eqref{Jacobiator} is satisfied. \end{Definition}

 In fact, all the results in the following of this section can be easily generalized to the realm of conformal Leibinz 2-algebra, but we omit the details.